danerjin/questionAnsweringChatbots/README.md

 ### Question-Answering Chatbots
-Right now, this is just running GPT2 in pure Pytorch
+Right now, this is just running GPT2 text generator and a chatbot in pure Pytorch (no RAG yet)
 model.py - contains outline for GPT model
 data_prep.py - helper functions for dataloader
 generation.py - helper functions for text generation